NEWS

 GETTING STARTED

-You must be a resident of the Village of Rhinebeck to participate.
+You must be a resident of the Village or Town of Rhinebeck to participate.
 If you're new to composting, welcome and don't worry!
 We have FAQs below and other opportunities for you to learn.
 We're confident you'll find it pretty easy!

 1. Register via this web form.

-3. The confirmation email will include a link to a quick how-to video (coming soon), or you can read this webpage to understand the process.
+3. The confirmation email will include the quick how-to videos (also below), and you can read this webpage to understand the process.

 HOW IT WORKS